putreaux/voxceleb-trainer-rhythmic/README.md

 python filelister.py
 ```

 Once you've set up the files and the training list, you can train the model.
 See the section "Training examples" from below.
+To acquire the data augmentation datasets, see section "Data Preparation" below.

 Currently I've only set up the ResNetSE34L to take rhythmic features as input, and tested it with the ResNetSE34L_AM.yaml configuration.